From the Director

 Going to The Rose Guide

-It’s almost time for our next production, “George and Martha: Tons of Fun”.
+It’s almost time for our next production, A Year with Frog and Toad.
 We’ve assembled some special information to help you and your family to get ready.
 Before you go to the show, you might want to take a few moments to review this guide so everyone will know what to expect from the performance.

 The Story You Will See